lekoala/silverstripe-multilingual/README.md

 You can call global translation under the "Global" entity.
 These are accessible with LangHelper::globalTranslation or g() shortcut.

+## FluentLocale only if cookies are enabled

+This module disable by default `persist_cookie` for Fluent.

+You need to make sure to call `LangHelper::persistLocaleIfCookiesAreAllowed` (works with two types of cookie consent modules) or call with your own logic `LangHelper::persistLocale`.

 ## Improved text collector task

 ![ConfigurableI18nTextCollectorTask](docs/ConfigurableI18nTextCollectorTask.png "ConfigurableI18nTextCollectorTask")